Co-Epi/website/README.md

 ## How can you help with CoEpi?

 We need lots of help to get this project going - we need developers for iOS, Android, web, epidemiological advice and public health advice, and will likely lots of other non-technical skills as well.
 If you're interested in diving in on this project, and have any idea of how you could help, please reach out to [Dana](https://twitter.com/danamlewis) and [Scott](https://twitter.com/scottleibrand).

+Or, if you'd like to dive right in, check out our [Tech questions and preliminary research notes](tech-questions.md) page and send us a pull request with your input!